TobiasBlankenagel/Business_Analytics_CP/BLANK_README.md

 - **Web Application**: A Streamlit-based web app for interactive user experiences.

 ## Files
-- **Jupyter Notebook**: The notebook contains 86 cells, primarily used for data exploration.
+- **Jupyter Notebook**: The notebook is used for data exploration.
-- **Python Script**: A 607-line script designed for deploying the interactive web application.
+- **Python Script**: The python script powers an interactive web application, available at the website: https://businessanalytics-c5bqundnhifhyhmzobdngc.streamlit.app

 ## Dependencies
 The following libraries are required for this project: